percona/everest-doc/docs/release-notes/Percona Everest 0.8.0 (2024-02-22).md

    !!! warning

-       Persona Everest introduces a breaking change that prevents you from directly upgrading to Percona Everest version 0.8.0.
+       Percona Everest introduces a breaking change that prevents you from directly upgrading to Percona Everest version 0.8.0.

-Before installing Percona Everest version 0.8.0, make sure to remove any previous versions from your system.
+Before installing Percona Everest version 0.8.0, make sure to remove any previous version from your system.
 After uninstalling the previous version, you can install Percona Everest 0.8.0 using the [Quick Installation script](../quickstart-guide/qs-overview.md) or the [manual installation procedure](../install/SetupPrereqs.md).

 To uninstall the previous version of Percona Everest:
 {.power-number}